 Did you know that around 2.3% of people in the United States alone suffer from obsessive-compulsive disorder or OCD?
 OCD can be a debilitating disorder for some people and it can even make everyday tasks like locking the front door or washing your hands difficult.
-However, many people tend to confuse OCD with anxiety disorders such as generalized anxiety disorder.
+However, many people tend to confuse OCD with anxiety disorders such as generalized anxiety disorder and panic disorder.

 If you are unsure about the difference between these two disorders, you’re reading the right article to learn more about both of them.
 While these two disorders are similar in certain aspects, they are both unique in their own ways.
 In some cases, anxiety disorders might lead to the development of OCD or vice versa.

 To start off, let’s take a look at what anxiety is and what kind of types exist.
 Then, later on, we can see how anxiety compares to OCD